 Information Technology Services-Information Technology Services (ITS) provides a variety of support services for faculty, staff and student users of computers, the telephone system and the campus data network.
-The campus data network provides more than 3,000 high-speed ethernet connections to the Internet, including one for each student living in the residence halls.
+The campus data network provides more than 5,000 high-speed ethernet connections to the Internet, including one for each student living in the residence halls.
+Wireless access to the network is available from many campus locations.

-There are approximately 1,100 college computers located in offices, classrooms, departmental laboratories and public computing clusters.
+There are approximately 1,400 college computers located in offices, classrooms, departmental laboratories and public computing clusters.